EdenGoforIt/EdenGoforit/README.md

 Here are some ideas to get you started:
 - 🎆 I was a top student and I will be at any places
-- 🎊 I am a very hard worker
+- 🎊 I am a very hard worker and have a can-do-atitute
 - 🧨 I can't really stop learning every day
 - 🎉 I have multiple memory palaces and my ultimate goal is to memorizing PI number
 - 🌱 I’m currently learning Python, React, VueJs, AWS, Azure, C+, Ruby on Rails, etc